-Sequences of (real or complex) numbers.
-Limits of sequences of numbers; the algebra of limits.
-Order notation.
+Sequences of real or complex numbers.
+Definition of a limit of a sequence of numbers.
+Limits and inequalities.
+The algebra of limits.
+Order notation: O, o.

-Subsequences; every subsequence of a convergent sequence converges to the same limit.
-Bounded monotone sequences converge.
+Subsequences; a proof that every subsequence of a convergent sequence converges to the same limit; bounded monotone sequences converge.
 Bolzano-Weierstrass Theorem.
 Cauchy's convergence criterion.
-Limit point of a subset of the line or plane.

-Series of (real or complex) numbers.
+Series of real or complex numbers.
 Convergence of series.
-Simple examples to include geometric progressions and power series.
-Alternating series test, absolute convergence, comparison test, ratio test, integral test.
+Simple examples to include geometric progressions and some power series.
+Absolute convergence, Comparison Test, Ratio Test, Integral Test.
+Alternating Series Test.

-Power series, radius of convergence, important examples to include defintions of relationships between exponential, trigonometric functions and hyperbolic functions.
+Power series, radius of convergence.
+Examples to include definition of and relationships between exponential, trigonometric functions and hyperbolic functions.